kendrickassignment/cae-animals/PRODUCT_DOCS.md

 ### Where CAE Sits in the Market

-There are ESG platforms â€” MSCI, Sustainalytics, CDP â€” that rate companies on broad sustainability performance.
+There are ESG platforms — MSCI, Sustainalytics, CDP — that rate companies on broad sustainability performance.
 Companies spend significant effort gaming those ratings.
 CAE doesn't play that game.

 CAE does something narrower and sharper: it takes the company's own published words and audits them for specific evasion tactics.
 Not "how sustainable is this company overall" but "is this company using its 300-page report to hide the fact that its cage-free commitment doesn't apply to Indonesia?"